thaumaturgists/jubilant-adventure/README.md

 **undauntable(biannulate)**

 ## Where it Begins
-This project aims to progress my learning in using Docker on GitHub and setting up a wiki with heavily detailed documentation.
+This project aims to progress my learning R using Docker on GitHub and setting up a wiki with heavily detailed documentation.

 ### Project Goals
 - **[Learn Docker](readme/Learn_Docker.man)**: Gain a comprehensive understanding of Docker, including containerization, images, and orchestration.
 - **[GitHub Integration](readme/GitHub_Integration.man)**: Explore how to effectively use GitHub for version control and collaboration.
-- **Wiki Setup**: Create a detailed wiki to document the learning process, project structure, and any relevant information.
+- **[Wiki Setup](GitHub_Wiki_Setup.man)**: Create a detailed wiki to document the learning process, project structure, and any relevant information.

 ### Getting Started
 To get started with this project, follow these steps: